angrykoala/node-wizardry-book/advanced-topics/promises-in-js.md

 Also remember that is easier \(and cleaner\) to wrap a Promise around a callback than the other way around.
 So usually external interfaces \(e.g. the API of a library\) are still callbacks-based instead of promises, even if promises are being used internally.

-> **Pro Tip:** Some interfaces return a Promise if no callback is passed, allowing to used both patters seamlessly
+> **Pro Tip:** Some interfaces return a Promise if no callback is passed, allowing to use both patters seamlessly